omarr-gamal/Video-Games-API-Tristan/README.md

 ## Testing

-To run the tests, run
+If you are running the app locally and would like to run the unittest script that contains tests I wrote for the api endpoints to ensure that it's working correctly, then run the following

 ```bash
 python test_app.py